GalleriaJS/galleria/docs/api/utilities.rst

     | returns Galleria

-A helper metod for cross-browser logging.
+A helper method for cross-browser logging.
 It uses the console log if available otherwise it falls back to the opera debugger and finally ``alert()``